 The tiny Welsh town of Trefor sits snug in the shadow of three huge hills on the North coast of the Llŷn Peninsula.
 I’d experienced rural Wales before, but not rural Wales like this.
-Driving into the village, we all thought, reminded us of something out of horror film – the lack of people, the grey cottages, the wind and rain.
+Driving into the village, it reminded us all of something out of a horror film – the lack of people, the grey cottages, the wind and rain.
 This was isolation on another level, and I felt about as far from London as it is possible to feel.

 The cottage we were staying in sat right on the cliff edge, buffeted on all sides by the intense weather.
-I was reassured that it was decidedly cozy within, but it looked precarious nonetheless.
+I was reassured that it was decidedly cosy within, but it looked precarious nonetheless.
 Inside the tiny living room, a warm fire was already burning; the landlady had anticipated us.
 We made tea, fought for the chair closest to the fire, made ourselves at home.
-From front room window we had an uninterrupted view of the sea, an intimidating mass of grey that, at times, blended with the clouds to make the horizon indistinguishable.
-Ireland was somewhere there across the Irish sea, and when I looked at map later it turned out we had spent the weekend looking out at the town of Wicklow, 65 miles away across the Irish Sea.
+From the front room window, we had an uninterrupted view of the sea, an intimidating mass of grey that, at times, blended with the clouds to make the horizon indistinguishable.
+Ireland was somewhere there across the Irish Sea, and when I looked at a map later it turned out we had spent the weekend looking out at the town of Wicklow, 65 miles away across the expanse of water.
 In fact, Ireland was so close that our radio received Irish channels, a peculiar circumstance that somehow made us seem even further away from civilisation.
-The radio, along with a few board games, provided the only entertainment in our wifi-less cottage on the sea.
+The radio, along with a few board games, provided the only entertainment in our wifi-less cottage.

-The forecast had predicted sunny skies for the final day, but when we woke it was only marginally brighter than the previous day.
-The sea was calmer though, and we had a final walk to the beach before we left.
+The forecast had predicted sunny skies for our final day, but when we woke it was only marginally brighter than the previous day.
+The sea was calmer though, and we had a final walk to the beach before leaving.
 The walk across the stones was preferable to the walk up the quarry of the day before.
 To walk on this beach required concentration and balance, rather than brute force and strong legs.
-Your mind is prevented from wandering as you decide where to place your feet, testing to see if the stone will wobble and send you toppling over.
+Your mind is prevented from wandering as you decide where to place your feet, testing to see if each stone will wobble and send you toppling over.

 We sat for the final time facing the sea, watching and listening to the waves breaking, then bubbling at the shore, and finally the water sinking into the stones.